Transformation Directorate

 When a patient or service user dies, you may be asked for a copy of, or access to, their record.
 A family member, for example, might ask to see the record.

 These requests will need to be considered carefully.
-However, it is usually possible to agree to such requests in the appropriate circumstances.
+Records related to deceased patients remain subject to a duty of confidentiality, however, it is usually possible to agree to such requests in the appropriate circumstances.

 In NHS organisations there will usually be someone who is responsible for dealing with access requests.
 You should inform the relevant individual or team as quickly as possible of the request, or let the requester know who to contact, depending on your local policy.
-For requests to access health records, your organisation needs to respond to the request within a set time limit.
+For requests to access health records, your organisation needs to respond to the request within a set time limit (see IG professionals section for further information about time limits).

-There is no equivalent right of access to social care records, so you should check with senior staff whether access should be granted (see ‘Information governance professionals’ below for further information).
+There is no equivalent right of access to social care records, so you should check with senior staff whether access should be granted (see ‘Guidance for information governance professionals’ below for further information).

 You may need to provide information to support those dealing with the request.
 For example, you may be asked:

-- if there is anything in the record which would either cause distress to the family or benefit them to know
+• if there is anything in the record which would either cause distress to the family or benefit them to know (Also see Guidance for IG Professionals - Sharing information with family members or individuals close to the deceased)

 If you are a health and care professional who is responsible for making a decision about access, refer to ‘Information governance professionals’ below.
 The British Medical Association (BMA), General Medical Council (GMC) and Medical Defence Union (MDU) have provided further guidance for doctors on requests to access records.